VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 # The Contoso Corporation

-Contoso is a startup ISV company of approximately 20 employees that specializes in developing solutions using Microsoft® technologies.
+Contoso is a startup ISV company of approximately 20 employees that specializes in developing solutions using Microsoft&reg; technologies.
 The developers at Contoso are knowledgeable about various Microsoft products and technologies, including the .NET Framework, ASP.NET MVC, and Windows Azure.
 Some of the developers have previous experience of using the Domain-Driven Design (DDD) approach, but none have them have used the CQRS pattern previously.

 The Conference Management System application is one of the first innovative online services that Contoso wants to take to market.
 As a